AqwamCreates/DataPredict/docs/HighValueProjectTutorials/AntiCheatSystems/CreatingDynamicAnomalyDetectionModel.md

 --[[

+  For best results, set "lossFunction" to "Mahalanobis" for anomaly detection.

-  You can set "useJosephForm" to false if you want a more faster calculation by trading numerical stability and accuracy.
+  You can also set "useJosephForm" to false if you want a more faster calculation by trading numerical stability and accuracy.

-  By default, it is set to true.
+  By default, "lossFunction" is set to "L2" and "useJosephForm" is set to true.

 --]]

-local AnomalyPredictionModel = DataPredict.Models.KalmanFilter.new({useJosephForm = true})
+local AnomalyPredictionModel = DataPredict.Models.KalmanFilter.new({lossFunction = "Mahalanobis", useJosephForm = true})

 ```